Heel Pain Treatment Fairfield

 Some of the primary causes of heel pain are:

-- A sharp, stabbing pain under the heel, especially intense in the morning and after rest, is a typical symptom of plantar fasciitis, a common cause of heel pain.
+- Plantar fasciitis— A typically sharp, stabbing pain under the heel that is most intense first thing in the morning and after periods of rest

 - Pain experienced at the back of the heel, especially during activities that involve running or jumping, is a common symptom associated with conditions like Achilles tendonitis or Haglund’s deformity.